 "I am an ex-nurse, foster parent to a young gay guy, with a daughter facing issues of gender identification - all of which I am fine with.
 I just found your site a couple of days ago.
 I cannot express how impressed I am.
 The accuracy, the no-nonsense approach, the plain English, the respect you show in the way you answer - kudos to you all!
 I will be using you as a major reference for clients in my counseling work, as you are, without a doubt, the best site I've found."

-"I'm a 21 year old female who has been coming to Scarleteen.com for years now anytime I've had a question or concern.
+"I'm a 21 year old woman who has been coming to Scarleteen.com for years now anytime I've had a question or concern.
 Scarleteen offers information that allows young people to understand their options in birth control, sexual intercourse of all types, and the role of their self esteem and personal choices in all sexual issues.
 Scarleteen has been there to give me unbiased answers that allow me to make my own choices.
 The beauty of the site is its capacity as a hub of peer commentary, physiological information, sexual health reporting, and fostering of individual opinions and values."

 Our educational model and philosophy is and has always been guided by both unschooling and the Montessori method.
 Our content and approach is original and strongly youth-driven but is also in alignment with current guidelines for comprehensive sexuality education for adolescents such as those suggested by SIECUS (US), UNESCO (International), the National Health Education Standards (US) and Sex and Relationships Education (UK).
 We also meet the standards suggested in the new American School Health Association's National Sexuality Education Standards: Core Content and Skills, K-12.
 It is in alignment with the core of most current, quality comprehensive sex education curricula, such as Our Whole Lives, Advocates for Youth's Life Planning Education program, F.L.A.S.H., and is in particular accord with the newly-released It's All One curriculum, developed by the International Sexuality and HIV Curriculum Working Group.